Classifying strict discrete opfibrations with lax morphisms: Examples and applications

 Let \(T : \Cat / I \to \Cat / I\) be a polynomial 2-monad represented by a polynomial

 Any polynomial 2-monad is cartesian.
-If furthermore \(I\) is discrete and \(p\) is a split opfibration, then \(T\) is familial by Theorem 4.4.5 of \cite{weber-2015-internal} and therefore preserves discrete opfibrations by Theorem 6.2 of \cite{weber-2007-familial}.
-Any such polynomial monad is therefore opfibrantly cartesian.
+If furthermore \(I\) is discrete and \(p\) is a split fibration and $t$ is a split opfibration, then \(T\) is opfamilial by Remark 4.4.6 of \cite{weberInternalAlgebraClassifiers2015} and therefore preserves discrete opfibrations by Theorem 6.2 of \cite{weberFamilial2functorsParametric2007}.
+Any such polynomial 2-monad is therefore fully opfibrantly cartesian.